Your Online Account is now available, with all details back in place.

 • Building Insurance: This covers the building structure itself (not your belongings) against major damage.

-• Section 20 Consultation: This is a legal process for major works or changes where we consult with residents beforehand.
+• Section 20 Consultation: This is a legal process where we have to consult with leaseholders before major works or starting long term contracts..

 • Reporting Issues: Report any service issues (like missed cleaning) to our customer service team immediately.